Aaron560/miniature-lamp/README.md

 # PythonVenv Automation script.
 > Just Creates the user given folder & populates it with proper venv files.
 Then activates it for the user.

+Of course this was done as a personal project, so parts of it my not be tested or work all together.

 ![](header.png)

 ## Installation